Dictionary » Nouns » Fact – Meaning, Definition, Synonyms and Antonyms

 Definition

 Fact is defined as a statement or piece of information that can be objectively verified and is accepted as true.
 It is based on real-world observation, experience, or measurable evidence.
 For instance, “Water boils at 100°C at sea level” is a scientific fact.
-Unlike opinions, which can vary from person to person, a it is independent of belief.
-In legal and academic contexts are essential for forming judgments and making decisions.
+Unlike opinions, which can vary from person to person, a fact is independent of belief.
+In legal and academic contexts, facts are essential for forming judgments and making decisions.
 In everyday conversation, people often refer to facts to correct misinformation, support claims, or distinguish between reality and assumption.
 Facts serve as the foundation of knowledge, debate, and informed decision-making.

 Etymology